-The majority of production costs in Kazakhstan are fixed and as such the unit cost of production will decrease as production increases.
+The majority of production costs in Kazakhstan for gas and oil are fixed and as such the unit cost of production decreases as production increases.

-Total production costs in Kazakhstan were higher in the three months ended March 31, 2012 compared to the same period in 2011 primarily as a result of the increased levels of oil production.
-See Oil Production Kazakhstan (Akkulka contract) above
+Production costs in Kazakhstan were higher in the six months to June 30, 2012 compared to the same period in 2011 primarily as a result of the higher levels of oil production.
+See Kazakhstan Oil Production (Akkulka contract) above for details.